International School of Creative Arts

 Click here to find out more about progression and our student destinations

-International School of Creative Arts is honoured to be part of the 2019 Parliamentary Review, an important innovation designed to bring together organisations that champion different sectors of education.
-ISCA is delighted to be recognised for its special contribution to art and design education in the UK.
+ISCA is honoured to be part of the Parliamentary Review and to be recognised for its special contribution to art and design education in the UK.

 As part of our continued involvement with The Parliamentary Review, we were asked to outline the measures ISCA has taken to provide a personalised and dynamic approach to online teaching despite the Covid-19 global pandemic.
 The piece encapsulates our response to the crisis and also what we have learnt through adapting our curriculum to maximise the remote learning experience.